peekbehind/peekbehind-ghost-format/documentation/format.md

         3000,             // 30% top
         4000,             // 40% left
         12000             // 12000ms - 10000ms = 2s in the same position
       ]
     ]

+At the start, before any user activity has been recorded, a ghost shall contain the first fields up to the patch version:

+    [
+      0,
+      1,0,0 // version v1.0.0
+      // no user activity
+    ]

+The first recorded activity shall then start nested:

+    [
+      0,
+      1,0,0 // version v1.0.0
+      [
+        ... // first user activity
+      ]
+    ]